-In providing its services, some of the Group's services rely on software extensions (plug ins) developed and distributed for free by third parties to enable a rich level of expression in advertising or video clips.
+In providing its services, the Group relies on software extensions (plug ins) developed and distributed for free by third parties to enable a rich level of expression in advertising or video clips.
 Generally, such software extensions are already installed on computers and functional, or users are automatically prompted to install them.
 However, it is possible that users could erase such software extensions or change their settings so that the software extensions cannot be used or the developing company could begin to charge for the software extension or render it unusable.
 In such cases, the quality of expression could decline or functions could be limited.
 Moreover, depending on the service, it might become impossible to even offer the service.